Kottk/EZU/README.md

 How do I use it?

 *WRITING*

 Step one: Create an ECUInitializer object.
-The constructor takes no parameters.
+The constructor takes no parameters .
 Step two: If you do not know what the addresses are for the sensors once they are mapped, call ECUInitializer getAddresses method.

 Step three: For whichever sensor you wish to communicate with, call it through the ECUIntitializer(example: for EngineSpeed the call would be testECUInitializer.map.get("ES").write(**BYTE ARRAY OF DATA YOU WANT TO WRITE TO ECU**))

 Step four: Take the returned byte array and send it via your pre built serial port communicator.

 *READING*

 Step one: Send the byte array recieved from the ECU to the sensor that you are reading from using the response method (example: testECUInitializer.map.get("ES").response(**RECIEVED MESSAGE**))

 Step two: The individual sensor built int the ECUInitializer map will interpret the response and alter the field in the class.
 To read that value out call the sensors report method using the same syntax as the response and write method.
 The report method returns string values (example: testECUInitializer.map.get("ES").report())

 **TESTED VEHICLES**